ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ## Metrics

 The client can optionally collect metrics using the Prometheus metrics platform and expose them via an HTTP endpoint with the following CLI flags.
-The current metrics that are reported by the client can be found [here](./src/util//metrics.ts).
+The current metrics that are reported by the client can be found at the default port and route: `localhost:8000/metrics`.

 ```sh
 # npm installation